English Honors Thesis Guidelines

-- You should meet with your Thesis Director the semester prior to your thesis semester to confirm arrangements and begin research.
+- You should meet with your Thesis Director regularly throughout the research semester.

 - Set up a schedule of intermediary deadlines and conferences with your Director to discuss research, and, once you begin writing, sections of your initial draft.

-- For thesis only: submit Thesis Prospectus by the last Friday in September for students completing work in the Fall semester or the last Friday in February for Spring.
+- Submit your Thesis Prospectus by the last day of classes in your research semester.
 The prospectus must be approved by your Director before submitting it to the Director of English Honors.
-You may email your approved prospectus as a Word attachment to Dr. John Miles at email@example.com.
+You may email your approved prospectus as a Word attachment to the English Honors Director at email@example.com.

 - Expect to write multiple drafts of at least some sections of your thesis.